simolus3/drift/README.md

 You can create `select` statements by starting them with `select(tableName)`, where the table name is a field generated for you by moor.
 Each table used in a database will have a matching field to run queries against.
-A query can be run once with `get()` or be turned into an auto-updating stream using `watch()`.
+Any query can be run once with `get()` or be turned into an auto-updating stream using `watch()`.
 #### Where
 You can apply filters to a query by calling `where()`.
 The where method takes a function that